Work With The TaggedJS Code

 import { tag, ValueSubject, subscribeWith, span } from "taggedjs"

-const status$ = new ValueSubject("idle")
+const status$ = new ValueSubject("idle") // anything with a subscribe method will do

-export const status = tag(() => (
+export const status = tag(() =>

-span(_=> subscribeWith(status$, "idle", value => `status: ${value}`))
+span(subscribeWith(status$, "idle", value => `status: ${value}`))

 Default emission with subscribeWith